Help Center

 1. Shards Configuration (shards.json)

-This file defines the workload distribution for the specific node.
+This file defines the workload distribution and output layout.
 It is typically generated by your CI/CD pipeline (Jenkins/GitHub Actions) or a master orchestrator.

 {